Microlife: Insects, crustaceans & allies

 Amphipods have no carapace or eyestalks.
 The thorax has 14 uniramous legs and the abdomen has biramous pleopods, used for swimming or in some kinds for hopping.

 Branchiopoda are smaller crustaceans with paddle-like legs.
 The most common are cladocerans or water fleas, which have a folded carapace that typically encloses the trunk but not head.
 This also serves as a chamber for the eggs or young.
 Most live in freshwater, with no larval stage and only small seasonal males.

 Water fleas usually have one compound eye, sometimes accompanied by a simple ocellus, and large branched second antennae used in swimming.
 In Anomopoda the latter have a relatively small base and few bristles or setae, with three at each end.

 After Moina in Macpherson’s Ossian poems

-Greek skaphē, basin or boat, lebēris, husk
+Greek skaphē, trough or boat, lebēris, husk

 Scapholeberis have a stright ventral margin that ends in a spine on each carapace edge, adapted to hanging on the surface.
 The head has a small beak with only short first antennae.

 Simocephalus have a broad head with a low beak and steep forehead, so its front margin looks squared off.
 The body is usually truncated to bluntly pointed.